A partnership on your pathway to wellness.

 Sheree (she/her/hers)

-Sheree enjoys working with teens, emerging adults, adults, couples, and groups.
+Sheree enjoys working with teens, adults, couples, and families.
 She carries a strong passion for helping those impacted and/or effected by Domestic Violence as the start of her career began in aiding survivors and their children to safety.

 Sheree’s focus is helping her client’s get through life challenges.
 She takes pride in providing a space for her clients that allows them to be their full authentic selves in hopes to build trust, transparency, and overall autonomy.
 Sheree uses a multifaceted therapeutic approach as she believes that each individual is unique & diverse; so, their treatment should reflect their inimitable needs.
 She has a passion for bridging gaps across generations and repairing existing generational cycles.
 She has a strong belief that childhood experiences not only affect us as individuals, but also the relationships that we create with others.
 Sheree’s experience is wide ranged; from Domestic Violence and the effects of trauma to grief & loss, gender identity challenges, anxiety, depression, stress management, bullying, and marital challenges.